sje30/rrs/rrs_primer.md

 ## related approaches

+This idea of preserving author rights during publication is not new;
+several other routes are available, or have been tried.
 UK SCL; MIT rights; Sparc addendum.
 Legislation, e.g. France, Belgium, to allow researchers to share work.